It’s a sign of the times when a Friday at a popular community eatery like Reform Social & Grill in The Lakes is completely devoted to dogs.

 Another page, Doggie Adventures in Dubai, was started by Dutch resident of four years, Yvonne Sendon.

 “I was always taking my dog, Boefje, out with me to dinner or to parks or other public places where dogs are allowed,” she explains.
 “And when I spoke about it, people were surprised to hear that there are places in Dubai where you could take your dog.”

-There is a short orientation process for dogs to ensure they are well-trained and socialised.
-Owners are asked to bring their own necessities, such as water and food.
+There is a short orientation process for dogs to ensure they are well-trained and socialised and owners are asked to bring their own necessities, including water and food.